-It is possible that sometimes you may get crashes or wrong results.
+It is possible that you may sometimes get crashes or wrong results.
 Follow these topics

 You are responsible for allocation of src and dest parameters.

-But since MSVC (Windows) throws the error:
+Since MSVC (Windows) throws this error:

 “formal parameter with requested alignment of 16 won’t be aligned”

-#if defined(_MSC_VER) # define CGLM_ALIGN(X) /* __declspec(align(X)) */ #else # define CGLM_ALIGN(X) __attribute((aligned(X))) #endif.
+# define CGLM_ALIGN(X) /* __declspec(align(X)) */

 So MSVC may not know about alignment requirements when creating variables.
-The interesting thing is that, if I remember correctly Visual Studio 2017 doesn’t throw the above error.
+The interesting thing is that, if I remember correctly, Visual Studio 2017 doesn’t throw the above error.
 So we may uncomment that line for Visual Studio 2017, you may do it yourself.

 This MSVC issue is still in TODOs.

 Crashes, Invalid Memory Access:

 UPDATE - IMPORTANT:

-Again, you may used wrong function.
+Again, you may have used a wrong function.

-Accessing vec4 type with vec3 functions is valid, you will not get any error, exception or crash.
+Accessing a vec4 type with vec3 functions is valid, you will not get any error, exception or crash.
 You only get wrong results if you don’t know what you are doing!

-Also implementation may be wrong please let us know by creating an issue on Github.
+Also implementation may be wrong, please let us know by creating an issue on Github.

 BAD_ACCESS : Thread 1: EXC_BAD_ACCESS (code=EXC_I386_GPFLT) or Similar Errors/Crashes

-This is similar issue with alignment.
+This is a similar issue with alignment.
 For instance if you compiled cglm with AVX (-mavx, intentionally or not) and if you use cglm in an environment that doesn’t support AVX (or if AVX is disabled intentionally) e.g. environment that max support SSE2/3/4, then you probably get BAD ACCESS or similar…

-Because if you compile cglm with AVX it aligns mat4 with 32 byte boundary, and your project aligns that as 16 byte boundary…
+Because if you compile cglm with AVX it aligns mat4 with 32 byte boundary, and your project aligns that as a 16 byte boundary…

-Check alignment, supported vector extension or simd in cglm and linked projects…
+Check alignment, supported vector extension, or simd in cglm and linked projects…

 Please let us know by creating an issue on Github.